 Timeline and Enforcement

-The regulation is being phased in:
+The regulation is being phased in - and the most consequential deadline is now:

-• August 2025: Requirements for general-purpose AI models
+• August 2025: Requirements for general-purpose AI models (GPAI)

-Penalties for non-compliance are significant: up to 7% of global annual turnover for the most serious violations.
+Penalties for non-compliance reach up to 7% of global annual turnover or €35 million for the most serious violations, and up to 3% (€15M) for other infringements.

 Practical Steps to Prepare